zencart/documentation/Contributing/main/coding_standards.md

 It is appropriate to use comments to explain what is happening in a given section of the code.
 This is so that other programmers coming after you (and you included!) can quickly understand intended the logic.

-Standard phpDocumentor coding standards are the preferred approach, as well as inline comments approximately every 10 lines of code.
+The standard phpDocumentor coding standard (ie: common PHP DocBlock syntax) is the preferred approach, as well as inline comments approximately every 10 lines of code.

-## What about files containing both HTML and PHP?
+##What about files containing both HTML and PHP?
 Where possible, (new) code should always output HTML/CSS/JS directly, and NOT use PHP to echo the HTML.

 Code-editing programs can understand the HTML and PHP distinctly if the HTML/CSS/JS are "raw text".
 So, it becomes problematic if HTML is "echoed" via PHP.